Lyft Driver Carjacked By 2 Armed Men In Quiet Bucks County Neighborhood, Police Say

 LOWER SOUTHAMPTON TOWNSHIP, Pa.
 (CBS) — A Lyft driver was carjacked in his driveway in a quiet Bucks County community.
 It happened in the early morning hours on Bowman Drive in Lower Southampton Township.

-The crime has neighbors on alert and police increasing patrols.READ MORE: Students React After Racist Slurs Found Near Campus: 'University Of Delaware Failed Time And Time Again To Address These Issues'
+The crime has neighbors on alert and police increasing patrols.READ MORE: New USS New Jersey Will Be Christened By Navy Saturday

 Police say the victim is a Lyft driver.
 They say this all happened as he was coming home for the night.